 - Common mistakes in a whistleblower lawsuit

 - Why choose Lewis Kuhn Swan PC for your whistleblower case?

-- Contact us today to discuss your whistleblower case for free
+- Contact us today to discuss your whistleblower case

 Under federal law, you cannot be fired, demoted, or otherwise adversely treated for reporting discrimination, harassment, or other illegal activities at your place of work.
 In addition, you cannot be retaliated against for refusing to engage in illegal activities at work.